-A key step involves learning how to manage your migraines at home.
+A key step is learning how to manage your migraines at home.
 A headache diary can help you identify your headache triggers.
 Then you and your doctor can plan how to avoid these triggers.

 If you have frequent migraines, your doctor may prescribe medicine to reduce the number of attacks.
 You need to take the medicine every day for it to be effective.
-Medications may include:
+Medicines may include:

 TREATING AN ATTACK

 Other medicines are taken at the first sign of a migraine attack.
-Over-the-counter pain medications such as acetaminophen, ibuprofen, or aspirin are often helpful when your migraine is mild.
-Be aware, however, that:
+Over-the-counter (OTC) pain medicines, such as acetaminophen, ibuprofen, or aspirin are often helpful when your migraine is mild.
+Be aware that:

-- Taking medicines more than 3 days a week may lead to rebound headaches -- headaches that keep coming back due to overuse of pain medicine.
+- Taking medicines more than 3 days a week may lead to rebound headaches.
+These are headaches that keep coming back due to overuse of pain medicine.

 - Taking too much acetaminophen can damage your liver.
-Too much ibuprofen or aspirin can irritate your stomach.

-If these treatments don't help, ask your doctor about prescription medicines.
+If these treatments do not help, ask your doctor about prescription medicines.
 These include nasal sprays, suppositories, or injections.
-Your doctor can select from several different types of medications, including:
+The group of medicines most often used is called triptans.

-Some migraine medicines narrow your blood vessels.
-If you are at risk for heart attacks or have heart disease, talk with your health care provider before using these medicines.
+Some migraine medicines narrow the blood vessels.
+If you are at risk for having a heart attack or have heart disease, talk with your doctor before using these medicines.
 Some migraine medicines should not be used by pregnant women.
 Talk with your doctor about which medicine is right for you if you are pregnant or planning to become pregnant.

 Call 911 if:

-You are experiencing "the worst headache of your life"
+- You are experiencing "the worst headache of your life."

-You have speech, vision, or movement problems or loss of balance, especially if you have not had these symptoms with a migraine before
+- You have speech, vision, or movement problems or loss of balance, especially if you have not had these symptoms with a migraine before.

-Also, call your doctor if:
+Schedule an appointment or call your doctor if:

-Your headache patterns or pain change
+- Your headache pattern or pain changes.

-Treatments that once worked are no longer helpful
+- Treatments that once worked no longer help.

-You have side effects from medication, including irregular heartbeat
+- You have side effects from your medicine.

-- Last Reviewed on 11/02/2012
+- Last reviewed on 1/5/2016

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.